pcdslab/SpeCollate/index.md

     - models (dir): Contains the pretrained model.
 New models will also be stored here.
     - percolator (dir): Percolator input (.pin) files be placed here after the search is complete.

 2. Download the preprocessed data for training ([specollate-training-data.tar.gz](link)) and extract the contents using:
-'tar -xzf specollate-training-data.tar.gz'
+`tar -xzf specollate-training-data.tar.gz`

 3. Open the config.ini file from step 1 in your favorite text editor and set the following parameters:
     - in_tensor_dir in [preprocess] section: Absolute path of the decompressed file from step 2.